nayaba/react-router-dom-instructor-guide/installing-react-router-dom/README.md

 npm i react-router-dom
 ```

+✨ Check the package.json file for the new react-router-dom dependency ✨

 ### Setting up React Router

 With `react-router-dom` installed, the next step is to set it up in our project.

-We'll start by importing `BrowserRouter` in our entry file, typically `src/main.jsx`. `BrowserRouter` is a component in React Router that enables navigation.
+`BrowserRouter` is a component in React Router that enables navigation.
 It allows your app to update the URL and display different pages without reloading the whole page.

+We'll start by importing `BrowserRouter` in our entry file, typically `src/main.jsx`.
 Add the following to `src/main.jsx`:

 ```jsx